elorsr/elorsr/README.md

 - 👋 Hi, I’m @elorsr
 - 👀 I’m interested in nada
-- 🌱 I’m currently learning é
+- 🌱 I’m currently learning nada
-- 💞️ I’m looking to collaborate on eu
+- 💞️ I’m looking to collaborate on I
 - 📫 How to reach me ...

 <!---